+The second option is to be used for all other Screen Failures.
+An initial cap for payment to the Trial Site, based on a set number of screen failures specified by the Sponsor, is included in the first sentence.
 The Sponsor or CRO should indicate the number of screen failures it will pay for per number of Participants enrolled, dosed or randomised, if and when the cap is reached.
 Payment is to be made individually for each screen failure once the set number of Participants enrolled, dosed or randomised is met.
+If the Sponsor will not pay for any Screen Failures, "0" should be entered into every [X].

-2.35 Appendix 4: Clause 12.3 (bank details)
+2.38 Appendix 4: Clause 12.3 (bank details)